 Logitch H390 – Best Cheap Headset

-- Comes with an attached microphone.
+- Comes with an attached microphone and a mute button.

 - Only useful for video calls